zjrohrbach/markdown-wkshts/Physics-Agenda.md

-Thu, Jan 6 / Fri Jan 7
+Mon, Jan 10 / Tue, Jan 11
 ===================

 Objectives
 ------------
-Apply the impulse-momentum theorem to a falling egg.
+- Be able to solve impulse-momentum problems
+- Be introduced to the Law of Conservation of Momentum

 Agenda
 ---------

-1. Brief Impulse-Momentum Review
-2. HW reminders
-3. Egg Drop Lab <sub>if absent, follow [these instructions][egg]</sub>
-4. Go to the library to pick up reading books.
+1. SSR (

 Announcements
  -------------